-Goal: Adequate, safe and quality homes.
+Goal: Adequate, safe, and quality homes.

-- Develop and/or support educational training programs for house maintenance, home ownership, and house building trades and professions. - · Ensure houses are built with good infrastructure - · Ensure hogans remain a part of the homestead - Explore innovate Hogan designs for housing - Identify areas for new housing in balance with livestock/agricultural goals - Support scattered housing with family clusters in mind - Encourage energy-efficient homes with a range of architectural designs and building techniques - Adapt existing homes for the elderly so they can remain there - Create opportunities for community members to make additions/ improvements to their existing home - · Advocate for a group home and nursing home - Integrate plans developed by housing providers (i.e. school, RNSB, NHA, chapter)
+- Develop and/or support educational training programs for house maintenance, home ownership, and house building trades and professions. - Ensure houses are built with good infrastructure - Ensure hogans remain a part of the homestead - Explore innovate Hogan designs for housing - Identify areas for new housing in balance with livestock/agricultural goals - Support scattered housing with family clusters in mind - Encourage energy-efficient homes with a range of architectural designs and building techniques - Adapt existing homes for the elderly, disabled, and veterans - Create opportunities for community members to make additions/ improvements to their existing home - Advocate for a group home, nursing home, and transitional housing - Integrate plans developed by housing providers (i.e. school, RNSB, NHA, chapter)